digital-asset/daml/docs/source/daml/reference/index.rst

 Language reference docs
 #######################

-This section contains a reference to writing templates for DAML contracts.
+This section contains a reference to writing templates for Daml contracts.
 It includes:

 .. toctree::
    :maxdepth: 1